The British Library Add MS 11608: A Source of 17th Century English Songs and Ornamentation

 The manuscript gives the impression of being a book for immediate use by several people, a working copy.
 This impression is created by the various ornamented versions of a single passage at the end of a song, and the existence of more than one hand in the entry of these passages.

-The reference on folio 77r provides the closing of the third verse 'as Mr. Elliston sings it' and also includes four variants for the close of the last verse of Nicholas Lanier’s "No more shall meads."
+The folio 77r of Add.
+MS 11608 provides four variants 'as Mr. Elliston sings it' of final cadences for the close of the last verse of Nicholas Lanier’s ⏵︎ “No more shall meads” (Love's constancy).

 Overall, Add MS 11608 is a valuable source for understanding English ornamented song and vocal divisions in the mid-17th century, showcasing the influence of Italian models and the distinct qualities of English expression in ornamentation.